Edit Content

 Alongside this, if you are bringing your own device from home, it will need to be configured by our IT department.

-If further assistance is required, please don’t hesitate to schedule an appointment with our IT team by calling the College on (03) 8393 0000 or via email at it@greenvalesc.vic.edu.au
+If further assistance is required, please don’t hesitate to contact our IT team by calling the College on (03) 8393 0000 or via email at it@greenvalesc.vic.edu.au

 Compass